-The Language and Communications Programme at UNHQ offers a variety of face-to-face and online language learning opportunities in the six official languages: Arabic, Chinese, English, French, Russian and Spanish (The linked brochures are for the fall term.
-The winter term brochures will be provided soon).
+The Language and Communications Programme at United Nations Headquarters offers a variety of face-to-face and online language learning opportunities in the six official languages: Arabic, Chinese, English, French, Russian and Spanish.

 When is the upcoming term?